 Out of memory.

-There is not enough memory on the local computer.
+There is not enough memory.
 Close other open Windows applications and try again.

 Session timed out.